Endosymbiosis: The Origin of Eukaryotic Cells

 Evolution of eukaryotes from prokaryotes

-Long ago, mitochondria were a living organism all by themselves.
+Long ago, mitochondria were living organisms all by themselves.
 It lived freely doing aerobic respiration.

 The idea of endosymbiosis starts with a mitochondrion latching onto a prokaryote.
 Next, the prokaryote engulfs it as part of its cytoplasm.